Hohenschwangau Castle: History

 After Ludwig's death in 1886, Queen Marie was the castle's only resident until she in turn died in 1889.
 Her brother-in-law, Prince Regent Luitpold of Bavaria, lived on the 3rd floor of the main building.
 He was responsible for the electrification in 1905 and the installation of an electric elevator.
 Luitpold died in 1912 and the palace was opened as a museum during the following year.

 During World War I and World War II, the castle suffered no damage.
-In 1923, the Bavarian State Parliament recognised the right of the former royal family to reside in the castle.
+In 1923, the Bavarian State Parliament recognised the right of the former royal family to reside in the castle and the property − alongside numerous other holdings − was transferred to the Wittelsbach Compensation Fund which still owns it.
 From 1933 to 1939, Crown Prince Rupprecht of Bavaria and his family used the castle as their summer residence, and it continues to be a favourite residence of his successors, currently his grandson Franz, Duke of Bavaria.
 In May 1941, Prince Adalbert of Bavaria was purged from the military under Hitler's Prinzenerlass and withdrew to the family castle Hohenschwangau, where he lived for the rest of the war.

 More than 300,000 visitors from all over the world visit the palace each year.
 The castle is open all through the year (except for Christmas).
-Opening hours are 9 a.m. to 6 p.m.
-(April through September) and 10 a.m. to 4 p.m.
-(October through March).
-Guided tours are provided in German, English, French, Italian, Spanish, Russian, Czech, Slovenian and Japanese.
-Self-guided tours are not available.